vacovsky/skid-pdf/README.md

-# a little wrapper around pdf creation
+# a little wrapper for pdf creation